 The most popular activity onboard Star Clipper is relaxing and with gorgeous teak decks and two pools, there’s plenty of space to lay back and soak up the peaceful atmosphere.
 However, if you’d like to use your cruise to learn some new skills, the crew also holds various classes, alongside briefings and talks.

 In addition, Star Clipper carries lots of equipment so that guests can make the most out of the water.
-With everything from kayaks and sailing dinghies to snorkelling and scuba-diving gear, there are plenty of ways to get up close and personal with the marine life.
+With everything from kayaks and sailing dinghies to snorkeling and scuba-diving gear, there are plenty of ways to get up close and personal with the marine life.
+This is just another reason why Star Clipper is among the best small luxury cruise ships sailing right now; these amenities aren't available often.

 The ship is lovely like wise the crew and food.
 The only concern I have is the boarding ladder up the side of the ship was unstable and daunting for some people.
 I did expect better.
 They used local boats to get to some islands (wet landings) I thought this process was down right dangerous.
 The sea was choppy and the locals do not have any sense of health and safety.
 Although some people turned back I went on a speed boat to an island but found it very difficult to get on and off.
 I did expect landings would be carried out by the crew not locals.
 More care needs to be taken.
 Larger cruise ships would not let you go ashore under the same conditions.
 I do realise Clipper ships are different but the fact still remains that the sea is very powerful and unpredictable and more care should betaken especially with guests who are fit but getting on in years.
 Hope this is useful Enid G